Get an annual AARP membership for only $9. Offer ends 12/11.

 TV Adapter 3.0

-This small device connects to your TV or cable box using either an analog or digital connection.
-Once paired with the hearing aids, it will stream the TV audio up to 45 feet.
-This is separate from the TV speaker, so your listening partners have separate volume control.
-As noted above, the mix of TV sounds with environmental sounds can be adjusted using the ON app.
+This small device connects to your TV or cable box with an analog or digital connection.
+Once paired with the hearing aids, it will stream TV audio up to 45 feet.
+That is separate from the TV speaker, so your listening partners have separate volume control.
+As noted above, the ON app can adjust the mix of TV sounds with environmental sounds.

 Phone Adapter

-This small box connects to your landline phone and pairs to the ConnectClip, which then streams to your hearing aids.
-This essentially turns your landline phone into a cordless phone.
+A small box connects to your landline phone and pairs to the ConnectClip, which then streams to your hearing aids.
+It essentially turns your landline phone into a cordless phone.

 The Bottom Line on Oticon

-If Oticon hearing aids are in your price range, I have a high degree of confidence that you will hear better and have a wonderful user experience – from fit to service to reliability.
+If Oticon hearing aids are in your price range, I’m confident you’ll hear better and have a wonderful user experience – from fit to service to reliability.
 For more details, watch my interview on Medicare and hearing aids with SeniorLiving.org Editor-in-Chief Jeff Hoyt below.

 Brad Ingrao discussed why hearing aids should be covered by Medicare.